Friends!

 Hi Stephanie,

 Thanks for your email.
-We have had a many people reduce or eliminate their cramps by doing their exercises, especially those like yourself who are young.
-Severe cramps are usually caused by extremely tight posterior leg muscles (everything from the hamstrings down to the soles of the feet.)
-I personally took myself from a two-day monthly debilitation to needed nothing but one hot bath the day I started.
+We have had many people reduce or eliminate their cramps by doing their exercises, especially those like yourself who are young.
+Severe cramps are usually caused by extremely tight posterior leg muscles (everything from the hamstrings down to the soles of the feet).
+I personally took myself from a two-day monthly debilitation to needing nothing but one hot bath the day I started.
 One year later I have taken no medications at all, and I used to be a 2-5 Tylenol a month girl.

 I think the barefoot hiking finally got into the tight lower leg issue I was having.
-The disk is a great place to start, and you should notice a difference your first cycle.
+The DVD is a great place to start, and you should notice a difference your first cycle.
 Please keep me posted!

 The exercises are fairly simple.
 The bigger issue is WHY your muscles are tight.
 If you change the way you sit and stand (by thinking about what you learn on the DVD and applying it to "all the time"), you won't have such a chronic issue.
 The exercises to really learn to love are the single and double calf stretch.
 Those are going to be your new best friends and I do them 2-3 times a day (just a few minutes) because sitting and driving and shoe wearing just tighten everything back up again...